European Community Advisory Board – ECAB

 The European Community Advisory Board – ECAB was created in 1997.
 At the time, patient advisory boards only existed on an ad-hoc basis and were convened by the pharmaceutical companies, a major limitation that ECAB successfully overcame by putting forward an innovative model for the patient community to provide meaningful, independent, and valued input in HIV treatment and prevention research.

-EATG, within the remit of the European Community Advisory Board (ECAB), addresses critical scientific questions around HIV drug-development and related co-infections as well as access to treatment in the European region as defined by the World Health Organisation.
+EATG, within the remit of the European Community Advisory Board (ECAB), addresses critical scientific questions around HIV (and related co-infections) drug-development, promotes community input in the life cycle of new medicines, vaccines, cure programmes and diagnostics R&D, as well as access to treatment in the European region as defined by the World Health Organisation.

-ECAB is a high-level scientific platform that brings together civil society, scientific researchers, the pharmaceutical industry and international institutions to address key science and policy issues related to HIV and its main co-infections like hepatitis C or tuberculosis.
+ECAB is a high-level scientific platform, representing the perspective of the HIV community, that brings together civil society, scientific researchers, the pharmaceutical industry and occasionally international institutions to address key science issues related to HIV and its main co-infections like viral hepatitis, tuberculosis.

-ECAB is composed by expert patients and treatment advocates coming from the WHO European region continuously working together to end the epidemic by advancing research on HIV/AIDS, broadening access to treatment, training/mentoring new HIV/AIDS advocates and ensuring that the patient Community is a permanent and highly-recognised voice in the research arena.
-It is a volunteer, community-based structure, also collaborating actively with national and regional Community Advisory Boards in Europe and other groups sharing the same philosophy in other geographical areas.
+ECAB is composed by expert patients and treatment advocates coming from the WHO European region continuously working together to end the epidemic by advancing research on HIV/AIDS and ensuring that the patient Community is a permanent and highly-recognised voice in the research arena.
+It is a volunteer, community-based structure, also collaborating actively with national and regional Community groups in Europe and other groups sharing the same philosophy in other geographical areas.
 The majority of ECAB members are living with HIV.
-ECAB members represent the diverse needs, interests, and concerns of the entire spectrum of the European HIV patient community (women, men, injecting drug users, ethnic minorities, people in detention, vulnerable groups etc.).
+ECAB members represent the diverse needs, interests, and concerns of the entire spectrum of the European HIV patient community (women, men who have sex with men, injecting drug users, ethnic minorities, people in detention, and other vulnerable groups).

 ECAB ‘s work includes:

-- Reviewing clinical trial protocols giving the point of view of PLHIV community
+- Reviewing clinical trial protocols giving the point of view and the needs of People Living with HIV (PLHIV)

 - Promoting universal access to fair, sustainable, affordable drugs

-Members of the ECAB meet in Brussels on a regular basis (see ECAB calendar of meetings)
+Members of the ECAB meet in Brussels on a regular basis (see calendar of meetings).

 Steering Committee Members: